 - Are there cross-cultural needs, such as language and phrases which do not translate well, or are not universally understood?

-Having answers to these questions before creating training videos will allow selection of the best style for the audience.
+Having answers to these questions before creating training videos will allow the selection of the best style for the audience.

 2. Choose the right type of training video